Maikxx/meesterproef-1819/README.md

 Chelsea decided to merge the other designs into hers, since we all thought her designs were the furthest and best.

-For the rest of the week I mainly started my technical (lead, which I think is a very stupid thing to name myself but it kind of has some sence to it) role.
+For the rest of the week I mainly started my technical (lead, which I think is a very stupid thing to name myself but it kind of has some sense to it) role.
 I started creating the full boilerplate in [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/) and [SCSS](https://sass-lang.com/).
 At this point I still thought a little bit about myself too much, which I stubbed my toe on later, since I didn't realize these technologies were not common to everyone.

 We collectively decided to continue using [React](https://reactjs.org/) as it was the easiest of the three major frameworks to learn for all.

-After building this boilerplate a wild _marshmellow_ occurred (as [Elastique](https://elastique.nl/) likes to call it), since I did not yet think of combining a server into this contraption.
+After building this boilerplate a wild _marshmallow_ occurred (as [Elastique](https://elastique.nl/) likes to call it), since I did not yet think of combining a server into this contraption.
 Rewriting this was kind of a challenge, which took me pretty much the whole week, while the rest started creating [React](https://reactjs.org/) components.

 As the server language I took [Node.js](https://nodejs.org/en/) wrapped in [TypeScript](https://www.typescriptlang.org/) with a [PostgreSQL](https://www.postgresql.org/) database, since I thought this was best for performance and the database still challenged me enough to learn a lot.

 I tried to teach the others some basic structuring things like [these version control guidelines](https://github.com/Maikxx/360-wallscope/blob/master/docs/guidelines/VERSION_CONTROL.md) and some [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/) introductions during this week also.

-When I did a talk with Joost, it pretty much confirmed that I already had the WAFS course in the pocket, however that I needed more focus points, mainly for myself to learn.
+When I did a talk with Joost, it pretty much confirmed that I already had the Web App From Scratch course in the pocket, however that I needed more focus points, mainly for myself to learn.
 For example, the addition of real-time connectivity if it was possible in context and time, as well as the ability for me to learn something about Unit and End-to-end testing.

 All of these aspects I put on the [GitHub project board](https://github.com/Maikxx/360-wallscope/projects/1) as _nice to haves_ initially.
 Here you will also find all the things that I worked on.